orlof/dcpu-admiral/README.md

 <pre>
 >'spam eggs'
-'spam eggs'
 >"doesn't"
-'doesn't'
 >'"Yes," he said.'
-'"Yes," he said.'
 </pre>

-The interpreter prints the result of string operations in single quotes.
+repr() function generates strings in single quotes.

-String literals can not span multiple lines.
+String literals cannot span multiple lines.

 The str class can be used to handle 16-bit binary data and DCPU 7-bit text.
 Some str functions such as replace or split will not work with binary data.
 (That will be addressed in later releases)